ICE Clear Europe operates separate Product Risk Committees for Credit Default Swaps (CDS) and Futures and Options (F&O) products.

 The contribution of each Clearing Member to the F&O Guaranty Fund is recalculated bimonthly and determined by each Clearing Member's relative share of intraday Initial Margin and relative share of uncollateralised stress exposures over the preceding two months, with a minimum Clearing Member contribution of USD 1 million.

-In addition, ICE contributes to the ICE Clear Europe F&O Guaranty Fund, all of which sits in front of Clearing Members' obligations.
+In addition, ICE provides an amount of its own funds, the F&O Initial Contribution, which sits in front of Clearing Members' obligations.
 Powers of Assessment can be used by ICE Clear Europe in addition to the F&O Guaranty Fund and are limited to twice the non-defaulting Clearing Members’ F&O Guaranty Fund requirements immediately preceding an event of default in respect of a single F&O Clearing Member default (see Rule 909(c) (Powers of Assessment: F&O).

 The adequacy of the F&O Guaranty Fund is monitored on a daily basis by ICE Clear Europe’s Clearing Risk Department and the level of both the Energy and Financials & Softs segments are reviewed by the F&O Product Risk Committee at each Committee Meeting.

-The combined F&O Guaranty Fund requirement, including ICE’s contribution, is shown in the financial resources section of ICE Clear Europe’s Regulation page.
+The combined F&O Guaranty Fund requirement and ICE’s F&O Initial Contribution is shown in the financial resources section of ICE Clear Europe’s Regulation page.

 Futures and Options Guaranty Fund – Application of F&O Guaranty Fund assets in the event of a default.
 The order in which the F&O Guaranty Fund assets are applied in the event of a Clearing Member default is as follows: